Ice-breakers and brainstorm warm-ups get a bad rep. But these 9 mood-setters will get you off to a great creative start…

-A friend of mine (a self-confessed introvert) says that she has speedily got up & left the room when asked to do something in a group, before her turn.
+A friend of mine (a self-confessed introvert) says that she has speedily got up and left the room before her turn when asked to do something in a group.

-One way I do this is to ask people to engage before the session – I allocate 10 – 15 minutes before and invite (not mandate) people to take a walk & a photograph of something from an unusual angle and we share it (find a fresh perspective).
+One way I get people to warm up is to ask people to engage before the session: I allocate 10 – 15 minutes before and invite (not mandate) people to take a walk and photograph something from an unusual angle.
+We then share it – and find a fresh perspective.

-Or just take the walk for a digital break.
+Or it can be a good idea to just take the walk for a digital break.
 Almost everyone takes part.

-If they feel the need to have a cup of tea & 5 minutes quietly to themselves camera-off that’s all good too if that’s what they need then.
-So many calls seem to be back-to-back-to back – it’s not good for our wellbeing in so many ways.
+During Zoom sessions, if participants feel the need to have a cup of tea and five minutes to themselves, camera-off, that’s all good too – if that’s what they need.
+So many calls seem to be back-to-back-to back these days.
+It’s not good for our wellbeing – in so many ways.

 I’m always on the hunt for interesting ways to engage with brainstorm warm ups.
-Some of our favourites:
+Some of our favourites include:

 - Draw your mood

 - What’s your theme tune today?

 - What did you want to do when you were seven?

 - On a scale of X, how are you feeling today?
 (X being ‘cat’, ‘monkey’, ‘cake’ or whatever you like!)